DamesMakingGames/iV/README.md

 # iV

-A system for making games.
+A system for making synchronous, hackable, interactive narrative games.
+Currently in development by @jennie, @cecilycarver and @dann for Dames Making Games.

 ## Installation